U.S. Open (golf): Qualification

-The exemptions for amateurs apply only if the players remain amateurs as of the tournament date, except for the U.S. Amateur champion.
-On August 5, 2019, the USGA announced a rule change stating a player may turn professional and still retain his U.S. Open exemption.
-Note that this tournament typically takes place after the collegiate season has ended, so players may turn professional immediately after their last collegiate event (typically the end of the NCAA final of their senior year) in order to maximize the number of FedEx Cup points they may score before the August cutoff to avoid qualifying school.
+The exemptions for amateurs apply only if the players remain amateurs as of the tournament date, excluding the U.S. Amateur champion; they can retain their earned exemption regardless of amateur status for the U.S. Open following a 2019 rule change.
+As the U.S. Open typically takes place after the college golf season has ended, it is not uncommon for top amateur players to turn professional immediately after their last collegiate event (typically the end of the NCAA championships) in order to maximize the number of FedEx Cup points they may score before the August cutoff to avoid qualifying school.

 Before 2011, the sole OWGR cutoff for entry was the top 50 as of two weeks before the tournament.
 An exemption category for the top 50 as of the tournament date was added for 2011, apparently in response to the phenomenon of golfers entering the top 50 between the original cutoff date and the tournament (such as Justin Rose and Rickie Fowler in 2010).

 Through 2011, exemptions existed for leading money winners on the PGA, European, Japanese, and Australasian tours, as well as winners of multiple PGA Tour events in the year before the U.S. Open.
 These categories were eliminated in favor of inviting the top 60 on the OWGR at both relevant dates.
 Starting with the 2012 championship, an exemption was added for the winner of the current year's BMW PGA Championship, the European Tour's equivalent of The Players Championship.

 Potential competitors who are not fully exempt must enter the Qualifying process, which has two stages.
 Firstly there is Local Qualifying, which is played over 18 holes at more than 100 courses around the United States.
 Many leading players are exempt from this first stage, and they join the successful local qualifiers at the Sectional Qualifying stage, which is played over 36 holes in one day at several sites in the U.S., as well as one each in Europe, Canada, and Japan.
 Most sectional qualifiers are held on the Monday of the week prior to the U.S. Open.
 Field sizes and qualifying spots on offer vary from site to site; in recent years, the USGA has placed events near scheduled PGA Tour and Korn Ferry Tour stops to better accommodate touring pros who did not qualify through an exemption.
 There is no lower age limit and the youngest-ever qualifier was 14-year-old Andy Zhang of China, who qualified in 2012 after Paul Casey withdrew days before the tournament.